 We scrambled up to the top pool and set our stuff down before examining the waterfall and more importantly the cliff jump.

 To be honest it wasn’t my favorite cliff jump ever.
 The scenery was insane but I don’t like when I have to jump out over a ledge.
 Even if the ledge is small it still isn’t super fun when backflipping out over rocks.
 Having said that, I think I cleared it by a lot.
 It isn’t dangerous but be careful as always.
 Jumping forward and feet first is quite safe and easy!
-The water is quite deep where the waterfall crashes into the pool so aim just to the left of that but check the conditions first as you never know what lurks beneath the surface.
+The water is quite deep and the waterfall crashes into the pool so aim just to the left of that but check the conditions first as you never know what lurks beneath the surface.

-We hung out up on the ledge and sent a few cliff jumps while enjoying this little waterfall spot all to ourselves for more than an hour.
+We hung out up on the ledge and sent a few cliffs jumps while enjoying this little waterfall spot all to ourselves for more than an hour.
 I love how all of the hikes in the Chiriqui region have vines and ferns everywhere.
 It makes every scene look like you are deep in the jungle even though we parked our car 10- minutes away!

 I even found a little ledge for an up-close and personal experience with Joguata Waterfall.